Chart Color Schemes

 Currans Hill lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Currans Hill's population is around 7,787 as of Aug 2025.
-This reflects an increase of 1,342 people since the 2021 Census, which reported a population of 6,445.
-The change is inferred from the estimated resident population of 7,400 in June 2024 and an additional 525 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,101 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Currans Hill's growth of 20.8% since the 2021 census exceeded both the SA3 area (5.9%) and the state, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 46.7% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Currans Hill's population is around 7,927 as of Nov 2025.
+This reflects an increase of 1,482 people (23.0%) since the 2021 Census, which reported a population of 6,445 people.
+The change is inferred from the estimated resident population of 7,405 from the ABS as of June 2024 and an additional 570 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,121 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Currans Hill's 23.0% growth since the 2021 census exceeded the SA3 area (6.1%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 46.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, Currans Hill is forecast to experience a significant population increase, with an expected growth of 2,166 persons to 2041 based on the latest population numbers, recording a gain of 22.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase is forecast for Currans Hill, with an expected growth of 2,166 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 20.2% in total over the 17 years.

 Frequently Asked Questions - Population